oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 tags: css css-grid flex-box layouting
 ---

 In the last couple of months we were able to see more and more posts about website layouting.
 There are number of ways which can obscure the proper direction when it comes about it, hence I'll try to highlight here the right path for you.
 At least, what I think is the right path.
 Also, please keep in mind that it's not a layouting, flex-box nor grid tutorial.
-It's just a short write-up about, where the modern layouting is heading.
+It's just a short write-up, about where the modern layouting is heading.

 #### A little bit of the history